Codecademy/docs/content/java/concepts/javabeans/javabeans.md

   - 'paths/computer-science'
 ---

-**JavaBeans** are a [class definitions](https://www.codecademy.com/resources/docs/java/classes) following a set of paticular conventions.
-They are not tied to any Java famework so any Java program can use them.
+**JavaBeans** are a [class definitions](https://www.codecademy.com/resources/docs/java/classes) following a set of particular conventions.
+They are not tied to any Java framework so any Java program can use them.
 All JavaBeans can be considered [POJOs](https://www.codecademy.com/resources/docs/java/pojo) (Plain old Java objects).
 Many Java libraries and frameworks rely on the JavaBean conventions.

 ## Syntax